Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Introduction

 \subsection{SYZ mirror symmetry}

-From the perspective of mirror symmetry, the salient feature of multiplicative Coulomb branches is the presence of a Hitchin fibration: to a first approximation, these spaces are hyperk\"ahler manifolds admitting the structure of an integrable system whose generic fiber is a holomorphic Lagrangian torus.
-The mirror, obtained by ``dualizing the torus fibration'' \emph{\'a la} \cite{SYZ} (a procedure which must be corrected in general for singular fibers), will be a space with the same structure.
-The expectation is that the symplectic geometry of each of these spaces should be equivalent to the algebraic geometry of its mirror.
+From the perspective of mirror symmetry, the salient feature of multiplicative Coulomb branches is the presence of a Lagrangian torus fibration: indeed, to a first approximation, these spaces are holomorphic symplectic manifolds admitting the structure of an integrable system whose generic fiber is a holomorphic Lagrangian torus; by \cite[Theorem 2]{teleman2018role}, it is Poisson birational to $T\times T^\vee$, which is the spectrum of the K-theory of the affine Grassmannian.
+(See also \cite[\S 3]{teleman2018role} for a more detailed discussion of the integrable system structure.)
+The mirror, obtained by ``dualizing the torus fibration'' \emph{\`a la} \cite{SYZ} (a procedure which must be corrected in general for singular fibers), will be a space with the same structure.
+For each such space $\mht$, it is expected that the symplectic geometry of $\mht,$ or at least those aspects visible to the Fukaya category of $\mht,$ admits a description in terms of the algebraic category of coherent sheaves on the mirror space $\mht^\vee.$

 The simplest multiplicative hypertoric variety is the affine variety